A brief overview of scorpions

 Most scorpions live under rocks, logs, and other organic debris.
 However, they will likely move inside homes and buildings during periods of extremely dry weather.
 Like other pests, scorpions in Texas also utilize openings around doors and windows, rips in screens, cracks in foundations, and other entry points to get inside.

 Scorpions are resilient creatures that are one of the most difficult to control in North Texas.
 If you’ve discovered scorpions in your home or business, our experts at Adams Exterminating Company are here to help.
-We’ll assess the situation and recommend a treatment plan.
+We’ll assess the situation and recommend a scorpion control treatment plan.
 Contact us today to help you get rid of scorpions.